|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-One of the crew, co-pilot Lt.
-B. R. Huntress survived the crash because he was thrown out of the cockpit and landed in a tree and was burned.
-Huntress recovered from his burns in Melbourne hospital and later returned to duty.
-Two other crew members 2nd Lt.
-James D. Campbell and Sgt T. F. Karirzak also survived the crash but died later that day due to their injuries.
+One of the crew, co-pilot Huntress was burned but thrown clear of the cockpit on impact.
+Afterwards, he was taken to Melbourne Hospital to recover from his injuries and later returned to duty.
+Two other crew survived with injuries: Campbell and Karirzak but both died later that day from their wounds.

 The nine killed in the crash were officially declared dead the day of the mission.